masumi-network/kodosumi/docs/develop.md

 ## development workflow overview

-The development process with kodosumi consists of two main work streams:
+The development process with Kodosumi consists of two main work streams:

 1. **Implementing the Entrypoint**